 Port-des-Barques, the peninsula and its oyster farms explained by the Ecomuseum

-Enter the Ecomuseum of the peninsula where you will hear it all about the world of oyster farming but also of patience and courage.
+Enter the Ecomuseum of the peninsula where you will hear everything about the world of oyster farming but also stories of patience and courage.

-While savoring your dozens of delicately iodized oysters, measure the four long years of hard work, punctuated by tides and changing seasons !
+While savoring your dozens of delicately iodized oysters, keep in mind the four long years of hard work, punctuated by tides and changing seasons !

 With the "Calèche de Madame", discover the landscapes of Port-des-Barques and its surroundings with a commentary.
 Choose your formula: cross the Passe-aux-Boeufs, follow a guided tour of the Madame Island, visit the Nature Reserve of Moëze or the Fort Lupin...